Spirit Of The Week: Michter's US*1 Toasted Barrel Finish Sour Mash Whiskey - Maxim

 Spirit Of The Week: Michter’s US*1 Toasted Barrel Finish Sour Mash Whiskey

-Louisville’s finest applies their unique toasted barrels to their Whisky of the Year.
+Louisville’s finest applies their unique toasted barrels to their Whiskey of the Year.

 “While we use time-tested, traditional Kentucky methods to make Michter’s, our production team is always experimenting and always searching for innovations,” Joe Magliocco reveals to Maxim.
 Honored to have the time of the always busy Michter’s Distillery President, we asked him as craft whiskey-makers built on a strong foundation of tradition, how they balance that dedication with still finding ways to innovate.
 In this case, with the Louisville-based distillery’s newest use of their ‘Toasted Barrel Finish’ process: Michter’s US*1 Toasted Barrel Finish Sour Mash.